PrismLauncher/refraction/tags/update.md

 Prism Launcher auto-updates for macOS using the [Sparkle Framework](https://sparkle-project.org/).

 For Linux, just use your package manager!
-Appimage and portable auto-updating has been added in 8.0.
+Otherwise, AppImage and portable auto-updating was added in 8.0.